cnweisop/paws/README.md

 First and foremost, this is currently in early alpha stages.
 Take as is.

+## Description

+This is a seed for single-page user driven web apps.
+The backend uses the play framework with securesocial for the authentication and security layer.
+The frontend uses AngularJs with Bootstrap for styling.

 ## Follow Us on Twitter

 - [@knockingspirit](http://twitter.com/knockingspirit)